therealnicoroshi/modlist/README.md

 Magical jumping is non-lore friendly in the recorder (means you have it by default)

-Important things to know regarding paraglider and magical jumping:

-Sometimes Paraglider will get stuck and not work.
-Loading from desktop will require a load from within game to reset paraglider.

-Not working?  -> Quicksave -> quickload = profit

-This was tracked to go to bed\ campfire\ use those blankets conflict.

-How to avoid this:

-Set up tent in campfire.
-Use activate key and choose 'lay down'.
-USE ONLY THE JUMP KEY 'E' TO CHOOSE SLEEP.
-Get up after sleeping using directional keys ONLY (NOT MENU).

-If you use the activate key to sleep or get up you will need to quicksave and quick load to regain use of the paraglider.

-Good Rule of Thumb for this list....Do a little jump and activate the glide crow to make sure it's working BEFORE jumping off any mountains.

 Magical Jumping: this can be kind of glitchy with other mods in the list.

 What I did: